ELENA-LANG/elena-lang/README.md

 The source code of ELENA samples could be found in the folder <app root>\examples.

-ELENA Project Source code
----
-The project source code is compiled with CodeBlocks and Mingw32

-The project files could be found in <app root>\elenasrc2 folder.

-Visual studio express projects are available as well.

 License
 ---
 The compiler and executables distributed in this package fall under The Apache